A Fasting Week Day by Day: The Tannerhof Course

 The essentials

-- The fasting week begins before arrival with relief days at home and ends not on the last fasting day but with rebuilding back to solid food.
+- The fasting week begins before arrival with relief at home and does not end on the last fasting day but with rebuilding back to solid food and stimulants.

-- The length of stay is booked before arrival; the medical intake consultation on the first fasting day tunes the course together with you.
+- The length of stay is booked before arrival; the medical intake consultation follows on the first fasting day and shapes the concrete course together with you.

 - The transition days at the start are the most demanding; afterwards a quiet, carrying rhythm often sets in.

-- Breaking the fast still belongs to the fasting period and begins at Tannerhof with the apple — raw or steamed, eaten with conscious chewing.
+- The breaking of the fast still counts as fasting time and begins at Tannerhof with the apple — raw or steamed, chewed very consciously.

 - For first-time fasters, a good week is a fine size: about seven fasting days plus two to three rebuilding days.